 Like most other small towns in central Aelutia, Mythbury has many farmlands and produces large amounts of wheat, cattle, and seasonal fruits that are exported to feed the insatiable maw of the city.
 Being positioned near a river and two large lakes, it is of course also a fishing town, though most of the fish caught here is for local consumption.

 PLACES OF INTEREST

 The Abbey: The monks of the Abbey are extremely devout, strict devotees of the Church of the Paragon and are responsible for the upkeep and protection of the holy monument to the paragon, an important site of pilgrimage.
-Recently (1028 I.A.) there was some controversy after 2 visits from Witchhunters, the abbot was arrested for heresy and taken to the capital to be tried, where he was found guilty of subverting the church and worshiping Domas Rahm.
+Recently (1028 I.A.) there was some controversy after 2 visits from Witchhunters, the abbot was arrested for heresy and taken to the capital to be tried, where he was found guilty of subverting the church and worshiping the forbidden god Rahm.

 Lake Pahoe: Picturesque and a great source of fish for the locals, the waterfall at Lake Pahoe is sacred to the Druids and a site of healing.

 Eldersham Farms: The Eldersham family have been wealthy landowners in Mythbury for over 300 years.
 They employ many of the workers and produce wheat, poultry, beef and apples – most famously known for their delicious and strong apple cider.
 The families current Patriarch, Glenn Eldersham, is a red faced and overweight man well known for his short temper and famously made a cripple of one of his workers who he caught drinking his cider.
 It is a popular, but dangerous, sport for the local children to wind him up – and recently he has developed a grudge against Old Grandpa Millerson who, after one of his nephews was caught and severely beaten by Eldersham senior decided to pay him a visit, and knocked him out, breaking one of his teeth.